coconutswallow/codex/new-to-dnd.md

 permalink: /new-to-dnd/
 ---

 # New to D&D?
-Here's how to start?
+Here are some resources to help you get started

 |Topic|	I like to read!|I prefer someone to tell it to me (Videos)|
 |:|	:|	:-------------------------------------------|